Cardiff Capital Region

 A site Masterplan has been developed, with CCR establishing a new private-sector company (CCR Energy Limited) to own and lead the demolition, remediation, and future development of the site.

-It will also provide the region with highly skilled job creation – with the potential to create thousands of direct, indirect and induced jobs, along with local supply chain and upskilling benefits.
+The Masterplan aligns with the objectives of the CCR Regional Economic and Industrial Plan and the CCR Energy Strategy and will contribute towards the objectives of the UK and Welsh Government’s 2050 net zero targets.
+It will also provide the Region with highly skilled job creation – with the potential to create thousands of direct, indirect and induced jobs, along with local supply chain and upskilling benefits.

 The remediation plans are well underway and the demolition started in 2023.
 This is a long-term project that will take three to four years to see the site cleaned up before redevelopment can start.
 In time (possibly ten to fifteen years) the site will be repositioned to maximise its long-term potential to drive sustainable and clean economic growth across the Southeast Wales region.